Table of Contents

 The GCN3 GPU is a model that simulates a GPU at the ISA level, as opposed to the intermediate language level.
 This page will give you a general overview of how to use this model, the software stack the model uses, and provide resources that detail the model and how it is implemented.

-Currently, the GCN3 GPU model in gem5 is only supported on the develop branch.
-Thus, you should use the develop branch when running the GCN3 model.
-We expect this support to be integrated into the gem5-v21.0 release.
+Currently, the GCN3 GPU model in gem5 is supported on the stable and develop branch.

 The gem5 repository comes with a dockerfile located in

 util/dockerfiles/gcn-gpu/.
-This dockerfile contains the drivers and libraries needed to run the GPU model
+This dockerfile contains the drivers and libraries needed to run the GPU model.
+A pre-built version of the docker image is hosted at

-The gem5-resources repository also comes with a sample application (square) that can be used to verify that the model runs correctly.
+The gem5-resources repository also comes with a number of sample applications that can be used to verify that the model runs correctly.
+We recommend users start with square, as it is a simple, heavily tested application that should run relatively quickly.

 The GCN3 model was designed with enough fidelity to not require an emulated runtime.
 Instead, the GCN3 model uses the Radeon Open Compute platform (ROCm).
 ROCm is an open platform from AMD that implements Heterogeneous Systems Architecture (HSA) principles.
 More information about the HSA standard can be found on the HSA Foundation's website.
 More information about ROCm can be found on the ROCm website